-Accidents can result in serious or even fatal injuries.
-Often, injuries are tremendously painful and present financial and emotional difficulties.
-A life may be permanently altered due to injuries such as paralysis, traumatic brain injury, or the loss of a limb.
-If you were injured in a serious accident in Tennessee, you may be able to file a personal injury lawsuit for damages.
+Accidents can result in life-long, life-altering, serious or even fatal injuries.
+Sometimes, these injuries change our lives because of the pain and physical limitations they create, and often they present financial and emotional difficulties.
+A life may be permanently altered due to injuries that range from paralysis, traumatic brain injury, or the loss of a limb.
+If you were injured in an accident in Tennessee, you may be able to file a personal injury lawsuit for damages.

 Most personal injury lawsuits arise in the context of negligence, although some may arise out of intentional misconduct.
 Circumstances that sometimes give rise to a personal injury lawsuit include car accidents, medical malpractice, and defective products.
 To prove negligence, you will need to show that the defendant owed you a duty, they failed to use the appropriate care in the situation, and you suffered damages as a result.
 If you can establish these elements, you may be able to recover compensation.
 In Tennessee, compensatory damages can include medical expenses (past and future), lost income, lost earning capacity, disfigurement, pain and suffering, and loss of enjoyment of life.Car Accidents

 In Tennessee, all crimes need to be proven beyond a reasonable doubt, which is a tough standard to meet.
 The specific elements that must be shown vary depending on the crime being charged.
 Under section 39-13-102, for example, you can be charged with aggravated assault if you intentionally or knowingly commit a simple assault that causes serious bodily injury or death, involves the use or display of a deadly weapon, or involves attempted or accomplished strangulation.
 It is critical to retain an experienced criminal defense attorney.
 Our attorneys have more than 30 years of experience in criminal law.
-Mr. Nassios is a former Assistant District Attorney, and Mr. McLaughlin is a former Public Defender.Workers' Compensation
+Mr. McLaughlin is a former Public Defender.Workers' Compensation

 Under Tennessee law, employers that have at least five employees in the state must procure workers' compensation insurance for their employees.
 All construction and coal-mining employers need to be insured, no matter how many employees they have.
 If you were injured or made sick while working in Tennessee, you may be able to recover benefits by filing a workers' compensation claim.
 For example, if you develop carpal tunnel syndrome due to repetitive stress on your wrists and hands, and it necessitates medical care or being away from work, you may be able to obtain workers' compensation benefits to address the carpal tunnel syndrome.
 These may account for both medical costs and some of the income that you missed because of your injury.Product Liability